GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

   meet the demand.

   I have two recommendations to fix this:
-   1. Enable Node Auto-Provisioning for the weather-front cluster.
+   1. Enable Node Auto-Provisioning for the test-cluster-1 cluster.
 This is the best long-term solution because it will allow the cluster to automatically scale up and down as needed.
    2. Manually add more nodes to the cluster.
 This is a good short-term solution that